acesaif/Habits_of_YouTubers/README.md

-# Python_Project
+# Habits of YouTubers

 In this project, we analysed some data that we surveyed and collected.

 We have implemented Pie charts and correlation between sets that shared some relation.

-Hence the Project.
+The documentation implements MS-EXCEL.